How big a turkey should I buy? That and other Thanksgiving FAQs answered.

 How do I carve the turkey?

-Watch this video.
 And then practice your newfound carving skills using our virtual turkey with this awesome augmented reality experience.

 What about turkey alternatives?